gambitproject/gambit/doc/algorithms.rst

 Nash equilibria algorithms
 ==========================

-Interfaces to algorithms for computing Nash equilibria are provided in :py:mod:`pygambit.nash`.
+The table below summarizes the available PyGambit functions and corresponding Gambit CLI commandsto algorithms for computing Nash equilibria.
-The table below summarizes the available PyGambit functions and the corresponding Gambit CLI commands.
+Scroll down for detailed descriptions of each algorithm.

 ================  ===========================================================================   ========================================  ==========================================
 Algorithm         Description                                                                   PyGambit function                         CLI command